-Students who are unable to communicate their experiences either verbally or through an interpreterS
+Students who are unable to communicate their experiences either verbally or through an interpreterS.

 How do I agree to participate in this research?

 If you choose to participate in this research, please complete the Participant Consent Form attached to this email and return it to Stephanie Haven within 4 weeks of receiving this invitation.